-Residents of the Cariboo Regional District are encouraged to register for the Cariboo Chilcotin Emergency Notification System to receive a text, call or email regarding evacuation alerts and orders: member.everbridge.net/index/453003085612292#/signup.
+Residents and property owners in the Cariboo Regional District are asked to register for the Cariboo Chilcotin Emergency Notification System so they can receive a text, call or email regarding evacuation alerts and orders concerning their area:

 To report flooding or landslides call the CRD’s emergency information line at 1-866-759-4977 (8:30am – 4:30pm daily).

 To report damaged or washed out roads in the Central and South Cariboo call Dawson Road Maintenance 24/7 at 1-800-842-4122.